DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/commonAxisSettings/aggregatedPointsPosition.md

 ---
 ---
 ##### shortDescription
 Specifies the start position of the aggregated series points in the aggregation interval.
+Applies only to axes of continuous and logarithmic [types](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/argumentAxis/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/#type').

 ---